 Here's how Writing Across Generations works:

-Volunteers will register as YMCA volunteers and undergo background screenings prior to participating
+Volunteers are registered as YMCA volunteers and undergo background screenings prior to participating

-During the first four weeks, volunteers and students use prompts and stories from WritLarge to engage in group discussions.
+During the first four sessions, volunteers and students use discussion prompts as well as stories from WritLarge to engage in group discussions.

-Participants write weekly journal entries and post them to the Writing Across Generations online platform (powered by WritLarge).
+Participants write post-session journal entries and post them to the Writing Across Generations online platform (powered by WritLarge)

-Group members will read and discuss each other's entries each week
+Group members read and discuss each other's entries at the following session

-The best stories will be selected to feature on our website and share with the greater Spokane community.
+The best podcasts will be featured on our website and shared with the greater Spokane County community.